-Campaigning can be a lot of work.
-Candidates often seek help to knock on doors, put up campaign signs, or hand out materials.
+Campaigning can be a lot of work, and Candidates often seek help in knocking on doors, putting up campaign signs, or handing out materials.
 Candidates and Official Agents must ensure that their campaign workers know the rules and present themselves responsibly.

 Most campaign workers are volunteers.
 Volunteer labour is any service provided free of charge.
 Remember, volunteer labour does not include services provided by someone who would normally provide those services as part of their employment.

 You are allowed to hire personnel to work on your campaign.
 Any money paid to campaign workers must be reported as an election expense.